 - How do you distribute load across your multiple servers (load balancing)

-- Sometimes your load is so high that you need to add more servers to your fleet of servers, but its annoying to do it manually (Kubernetes)
+- Sometimes your load is so high that you need to add more servers to your fleet of servers, but it's annoying to do it manually (Kubernetes)

-- Managing your own servers is getting time consuming,
+- Managing your own servers is getting time consuming, if only there was a way to have code handle the provisioning of servers (Terraform)

 - They don't look pretty (CSS)